hbowie/SoftDevBigIdeas-23/content/Acknowledge Uncertainty.md

 However, there are situations in which we are none of these, and feigning certainty in these situations is not likely to lead to positive outcomes.

-Dan Snowden's <a href="https://en.wikipedia.org/wiki/Cynefin_framework" target="ref">Cynefin framework</a> offers a useful guide to differing approaches that are appropriate for situations with varying degrees of certainty.
+Dan Snowden's [Cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework) offers a useful guide to differing approaches that are appropriate for situations with varying degrees of certainty.

 <p><a href="http://cognitive-edge.com/" target="ref"><img alt="Cynefin Model" src="images/cynefin-model.png"></img></a></p>